by Tracy Johnson

-If they give a thoughtful answer and offer guidance, the decision maker will become invested in your success, career and future.
-They take a personal stake in seeing you succeed.
-You’ve just recruited an unofficial mentor.
+If they give a thoughtful answer with guidance, the decision-maker will become invested in your success.
+They become an unofficial mentor.

-The demo package is where the campaign begins.
-It’s the critical first step in getting into the game.
+The demo package is a critical first step.
 Invest time in it.
-Then follow it with a creative campaign to win the gig.
+Then follow up with a creative campaign to Get That Gig.

 Start prepping materials now.
 Don’t wait until the job is posted, then scramble.

 Now get out there and get that gig.

 Seminar on Demand: The Get That Gig Seminar on Demand

 Listeners don't all as much as they used to.
 So do something about it!
 Get more callers and better callers by inspiring listeners to take action.
 This guide will teach you how to fill your phone lines within 30 days.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?